CFurch/cs3110-final-project/README.md

 ### Alternative Algorithms
 Colin Furch

 During my analysis I decided to focus on comparing the accuracy and percent error of queries across a column that was shared between Adult and COMPAS data sets, namely ages.

-There is a noticeable difference
+In order to be able to draw conclusions from my analysis I made a few concessions, epsilon would remain consistent between $(\epsilon,\delta)$-DP and RDP, while $\rho$ would remain at a fairly low $.0001$ for zCDP.
+As I was using age, I settled on using a sensitivity of 100, and clipped my queries as such.
+Queries were conducted 100 times each, then compared to the real results of their respective datasets.

+From my analysis I noticed that $(\epsilon,\delta)$-DP provided accuracy that was consistently lower than RDP or zCDP across all datasets.
+Renyi then provided fairly high accuracy, followed by zCDP, though the estimation of rho in these tests is likely a culprit here.

+Most notably however is the difference in accuracy between the two datasets.
+The COMPAS dataset using the same algorithms provided consistently worse accurcy across the queries, with the percent error roughly around 3 times higher.
+This error is interesting as it reveals potential limitations of differentially private algorithms for universal applications.

 # Datasets
 https://www.kaggle.com/datasets/danofer/compass
 https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm

-# TODO:
-Synth Rep -
-Comparison of accuracy Adult Dataset and COMPAS Dataset

-DP Definitions -
-zCDP/Renyi/Epsilon Delta of COMPAS vs ADULT